 Deliberations & Recommendations

 Section 3 and 4 outline the CCWG’s methodology for dealing with the charter questions as well as an overview of the CCWG’s deliberations which resulted in the responses to the charter questions and recommendations that can be found in section 5.
-Section 5 also reflects the results of the indicative poll that was conducted amongst the CCWG members and participants in relation to the main recommendation.
-A formal consensus call will be conducted following the review of public comment on this proposed Final Report.
+Section 5 also reflects the results of the poll that was conducted amongst the CCWG members and participants in relation to the main recommendation.
+A formal consensus call was conducted on this Final Report.

 Recommendations